 .
 The Association's June, 2013 Newsletter announced a "NO

 EXCEPTION" policy regarding late-payment penalties.
 This "policy" was never brought up for a Board vote,

 and it is absent from the Association's published Financial Policy.
-The new Board may wish to revisit the policy.
+The 2015 Board revisited and relaxed the policy.

-This "No Exception" policy may be in conflict with the Community Association Institute, that says Community
+This "No Exception" policy was probably in conflict with the Community Association Institute, that says Community

 Leaders have the responsibility to: "Devise appropriate and reasonable arrangements, when needed and as feasible, to

 facilitate the ability of individual homeowners to meet their financial obligations to the community".